NY Common Pantry

 - Purpose

-- The CCS grant will assist with the costs of food items, packing, and distribution associated with the weekly backpack program for the school community of PS241.
+- The CCS grant was used to assist with the costs of food items, packing, and distribution associated with the weekly backpack program for the school community of PS241.

 - Amount